Isla Fisher

 Isla Lang Fisher (/ˈaɪlə/; born 3 February 1976) is an Australian actress.
-Born in Oman to Scottish parents with whom she moved to Australia during her childhood, she began appearing in television commercials and came to prominence for her portrayal of Shannon Reed on the Australian soap opera Home and Away (1994–1997), for which she received two Logie Award nominations.
+Born in Muscat, Oman to Scottish parents with whom she moved to Australia during her childhood, she began appearing in television commercials before portraying, aged 18 to 21, the character of Shannon Reed in Home and Away, an Australian television soap opera.

-Fisher transitioned to Hollywood with a supporting role in the comedy horror film Scooby-Doo (2002) and has since starred in films such as Wedding Crashers (2005), Wedding Daze (2006), Confessions of a Shopaholic (2009), Bachelorette (2012), The Great Gatsby (2013), Now You See Me (2013), and Nocturnal Animals (2016).
+Fisher moved to Hollywood with a supporting role in the comedy horror film Scooby-Doo (2002) and has since starred in films such as Wedding Crashers (2005), Wedding Daze (2006), Confessions of a Shopaholic (2009), Bachelorette (2012), The Great Gatsby (2013), Now You See Me (2013), and Nocturnal Animals (2016).
 Her other credits include I Heart Huckabees (2004), Definitely, Maybe (2008), Keeping Up with the Joneses (2016), Tag (2018), and The Beach Bum (2019), in addition to voice roles in animated films such as Horton Hears a Who!
 (2008), Rango (2011), Rise of the Guardians (2012), Back to the Outback (2021), and Dog Man (2025).

 Fisher had a recurring role on the fourth and fifth seasons of the sitcom Arrested Development (2013–2019) and has starred in the comedy drama series Wolf Like Me since 2022.
 She has authored two young adult novels and the Marge in Charge book series.
 From 2010 to 2025, she was married to English comedian Sacha Baron Cohen, with whom she has three children.

 Early life

 Isla Lang Fisher was born in Muscat, Oman, on 3 February 1976, the daughter of Scottish parents Elspeth Reid and Brian Fisher.
 At the time, her father was working there as a banker for the United Nations.
-Fisher and her family returned to their hometown of Bathgate, Scotland, then moved to Australia when she was six years old and settled in Perth.
-She has four brothers and said that she had a "great" upbringing in Perth with a "very outdoorsy life".
-She has stated that her "sensibility is Australian", she has a "laid-back attitude to life", and that she feels "very Australian".
-Her parents later separated; her mother and brothers now live in Athens, Greece, while her father lived in Frankfurt, Germany; he died in January 2023.
-Fisher attended Swanbourne Primary School and Methodist Ladies' College in Perth.
+Fisher and her family returned to their hometown of Bathgate, West Lothian, Scotland, then immigrated to Australia when she was six years old, settling in Perth, Western Australia.
+She has four brothers and once mentioned having a "great" upbringing in Perth with a "very outdoorsy life".
+According to Fisher, her "sensibility is Australian", she has a "laid-back attitude to life", and that she feels "very Australian".

+Fisher attended Swanbourne Primary School in Swanbourne and Methodist Ladies' College.
 She appeared in lead roles in school productions such as Little Shop of Horrors.
-At the age of 21, she attended L'École Internationale de Théâtre Jacques Lecoq in Paris, where she studied clown, mime, musical theatre, and commedia dell'arte.
+At the age of 21, Fisher attended L'École Internationale de Théâtre Jacques Lecoq, where she studied clowning, mime, musical theatre, and commedia dell'arte.

+Fisher's parents later separated; her mother and brothers now live in Athens, Greece, while her father lived in Frankfurt, Germany.
+He died in January 2023.